Skip to Content

 • The entire construction process will take around 3 years from earthwork to re-landscaping.

-Building for earthquake resiliency
+Building for Earthquake Resiliency

 There's always the possibility that a natural or human-caused disaster could affect us here in the Pacific Northwest.
 The most significant hazard that could affect EWEB facilities is a Cascadia Subduction Zone earthquake.
 Here are some of the design and engineering features that make Eugene's newest base-level drinking water storage tanks safe, reliable, and earthquake-proof: